Medically reviewed by Drugs.com. Last updated on Feb 11, 2022.

 - What medications and supplements do you take?

 You might also want to write a food diary, listing all the foods you've eaten for as far back as you can reliably remember.
 Tell your doctor if foods you've eaten have been recalled.

 What to expect from your doctor

-To help with diagnosis, your doctor may ask if you've recently consumed:
+To help with diagnosis, your doctor might ask if you've recently eaten:

-- Soft cheeses, such as Brie, Camembert, feta, queso blanco or queso fresco
+- Soft cheeses, such as brie, Camembert or feta, or Mexican-style cheeses, such as queso blanco or queso fresco

 - Raw milk or cheeses made of raw (unpasteurized) milk

-- Processed meats, such as hot dogs or cold cuts
+- Processed meats, such as hot dogs or deli meats